 The legend of the old train tunnel in Thorold (Niagara Falls) has been a right-of-passage for Niagara youth for over 100 years.
-Those who brave it at night, hold up one wooden match to face the ghost of a murdered girl.
-Those who survive will be accepted as a “cool kid”.

 The Legend of the Screaming Tunnel